Danaus genutia: Distribution and ecology

 D. genutia is distributed throughout India, Sri Lanka, Myanmar and extending to South-East Asia and Australia (except New Guinea).
 At least in the South Asian part of its range it is fairly common, locally very common.

-This butterfly occurs in scrub jungles, fallowland adjacent to habitation, dry and moist deciduous forests, preferring areas of moderate to heavy rainfall.
+This butterfly occurs in scrub jungles, fallow land adjacent to habitation, dry and moist deciduous forests, preferring areas of moderate to heavy rainfall.
 Also occurs in degraded hill slopes and ridges, both, bare or denuded, and, those covered with secondary growth.

 While it is a strong flier, it never flies rapidly or high.
 It has stronger and faster strokes than the plain tiger.
 The butterfly ranges forth in search of its host and nectar plants.
 It visits gardens where it nectars on the flowers of Adelocaryum, Cosmos, Celosia, Lantana, Zinnia, and similar flowers.

 Defence against predators, mimicry

 Members of this genus are leathery, tough to kill and fake death.
 Since they are unpleasant to smell and taste, they are soon released by the predators, recover and fly off soon thereafter.
 The butterfly sequesters toxins from plants of the family Asclepiadaceae.
-The butterflies also congregate with other danaiines to sip from the sap of Crotalaria, Heliotropium and other plants which provide the pyrrolizidine alkaloids which they sequester.
+The butterflies also congregate with other danaines to sip from the sap of Crotalaria, Heliotropium and other plants which provide the pyrrolizidine alkaloids which they sequester.
 A study in north-eastern India showed a preference to foraging on Crotalaria juncea compared to Bauhinia purpurea, Barleria cristata rosea and Nerium oleander.
 To advertise their unpalatability, the butterfly has prominent markings with a striking colour pattern.
 The striped tiger is mimicked by both sexes of the Indian Tamil lacewing (Cethosia nietneri mahratta) and the leopard lacewing (Cethosia cyane) and females of the common palmfly (Elymnias hypermnestra).